Placement & GER

 - Successfully completing a SPANISH 200-level class.
 Beginners should take SPAN 101, 102 and 201 as a sequence (or the 18-unit intensive summer course, SPAN 200).
 Always follow the recommendation accompanying your online placement score.

-- Placing above the level of SPAN 201 on the Lawrence placement examination in Spanish AND providing additional proof of competency.
+- Placing above the level of SPAN 201 on the Lawrence placement examination in Spanish AND also providing additional proof of competency.
 Communicative and cultural competency in Spanish will be assessed according to the evaluation tools and expected learning outcomes set for for SPAN 201, which include an oral interview in Spanish (contact prof. Rosa Tapia for additional details or to make an appointment); NOTE: this option satisfies the language requirement, but carries no additional academic credit;

 - Obtaining the score equivalent to the level of second year on the CLEP examination in Spanish; NOTE: this option satisfies the language requirement, but carries no additional academic credit; placing below the second year level will require taking the Lawrence placement test before being allowed to enroll in Spanish courses; CLEP at the level equivalent to one year's college work is sufficient for Music Conservatory majors;

-- Obtaining a score of 630 or higher on the SAT II Spanish or Spanish with Listening exam; NOTE: this option satisfies the language requirement, but carries no additional academic credit; placing below 630 level will require taking the Lawrence placement test before being allowed to enroll in Spanish courses;
+- Obtaining a score of 630 or higher on the SAT Subject Spanish or Spanish with Listening exam; NOTE: this option satisfies the language requirement, but carries no additional academic credit; placing below 630 level will require taking the Lawrence placement test before being allowed to enroll in Spanish courses;

 - Obtaining a score of 4 or 5 on the Advanced Placement (AP) examination in Spanish Language or Spanish Literature; NOTE: this option satisfies the requirement and carries credit equivalent to one 6 unit course;